jcarreira/spark/README.md

     ./build/mvn -DskipTests clean package

-You will also need to copy some .so's from external/remotebuf to somewhere that java can find them.
-I use /usr/lib:

-    sudo cp external/remotebuf/libRemoteBuf.so /usr/lib/
-    sudo cp external/remotebuf/ucb/remotebuf/linux-x86_64/libjniRemoteBuf.so /usr/lib/

 ## Building on firebox0

-    # add to LD_LIBRARY_PATH instead of copying to /usr/lib
-    cp external/remotebuf/ucb/remotebuf/linux-x86_64/libjniRemoteBuf.so external/remotebuf/
-    export LD_LIBRARY_PATH=$(pwd)/external/remotebuf:$LD_LIBRARY_PATH

     ## see /scratch/sagark/settings.xml to bypass using ~/.m2, which is slow
     ./build/mvn --global-settings ../settings.xml -Pyarn -Phive -Phive-thriftserver -Phadoop-2.6 -Dhadoop.version=2.6.0 -DskipTests -T 16 clean package